Starchaser: The Legend of Orin: Plot

 Aviana's computer reveals that the hilt has historically been used by legendary guardians known as the Kha-Khan to vanquish threats to humanity.
 Among these threats was the tyrant Nexus, after whose defeat the hilt vanished until Orin found it.
 Aviana takes Orin to Trinia, where Zygon appears, and in the ensuing fight Orin exposes Zygon as a robot.
-Zygon reveals that he is Nexus, seeking again to control humanity with his robots.
+Zygon reveals that he is Nexus, seeking again to control the galaxy with his robots.
 Zygon takes the hilt, while Orin and Aviana are imprisoned in the cell block wherein Dagg is also captive.
 Aviana is eventually taken aboard Zygon's flagship as a hostage.
 The Starfly brings Orin the hilt, which Orin uses to free himself and Dagg.
 They then take over Zygon's flagship and destroy the enemy fleet with the Starfly's help.
 Having restored Dagg's spaceship, Silica rejoins them.

 Orin's party penetrates Zygon's base, but is attacked by more robots.
 While Dagg and Silica stay behind to fight off their pursuers, Orin enters his original cavern home and begins to denounce Zygon, who attacks and overwhelms him.
 Three Starflies appear and merge into one, stating that Orin has no need of the hilt, as "there never was a blade"; the power to create a cutting force came from Orin himself.
 Orin uses this force to kill Zygon, and his people revolt and win their freedom.

 Above, Silica mistakenly attacks the accumulated crystals, which explode, triggering a chain reaction which threatens to collapse the mines.
 Aided by Orin, his people escape to Trinia's surface, where he uses his new-found power to heal his brother Calli of his blindness.
 Several Starflies appear and reveal themselves as the spirits of the previous Kha-Khan, including the man from the hilt's projection, and offer Orin a place among them.
 Orin refuses to join them for the time being to live with his friends and family, and the Kha-Khan depart.